113ll3/Ibmclouddocscli/plugins/auto-scaling/index.md

 After the {{site.data.keyword.Bluemix_notm}} CLI is installed, you can add the {{site.data.keyword.autoscaling}} CLI plug-in.

 Complete the following steps to add the repository and install the plug-in:
-1. To add the {{site.data.keyword.Bluemix_notm}} CLI plugin repository, run the following command:
+1. To add the {{site.data.keyword.Bluemix_notm}} CLI plug-in repository, run the following command:
 ```
 bluemix plugin repo-add bluemix-plugin-repo https://plugins.ng.bluemix.net
 ```
-2. To install the {{site.data.keyword.autoscaling}} CLI plugin, run the following command:
+2. To install the {{site.data.keyword.autoscaling}} CLI plug-in, run the following command:
 ```
 bluemix plugin install auto-scaling -r Bluemix
 ```